 Think ahead about sleeping conditions.

 Going from having their own bedrooms to crowding everyone into one bedroom can spell disaster.
 If you plan to stay in a hotel, look for one of the growing number of suite inns to give you some extra living space with a pull out or a crib.
-Finding a condo or private home has become easier than ever with sites like VRBO and Airbnb.
+Finding a condo or private home has become easier than ever with sites like VRBO and Kayak.
 Extra sleeping space makes for a more relaxed time for everyone.

 Buy, rent or reserve the beds youʼll need.

 A wise sleep tip for traveling with toddlers: If you stay with family on a regular basis, buy, or ask family members to borrow or rent, a portable crib.
 If you are staying in a hotel, call in advance, so the cribs or extra pull out beds will be ready when you check in.
 If youʼre traveling by car, BYOB, or bring your own bed; a pack ‘n’ play or travel bed or sleeping bags are great portable options.

 Do practice runs.

 Trips cause a lot of disruptions to familiar routines, whether itʼs at a hotel or your in-laws’ house.
 You donʼt want to arrive, only to have your child go into meltdown mode.
 If you take your own travel bed, allow your child to sleep in it a few nights before you leave, in order to get used to it.
 Also, talk with toddlers about the plans, including new sleeping arrangements, prior to take-off.